Xmetalfanx/linuxSetup/tests/archBasedTests.md

 | Add Sound Support (different from just installing codecs) |   | Pass | Not Tested |
 | Add Archive Support                                       |   | Pass | Not Tested |

-- The Archive Support fail is likely due to me reoganizing the menu
+- The Archive Support fail is likely due to me reorganizing the menu

 ---
 ## Add AUR Support